Hate the Other Side

-"Hate the Other Side" is a song by American rapper Juice Wrld and American producer Marshmello featuring American rapper Polo G and Australian rapper the Kid Laroi, released on July 10, 2020, as the ninth track from Juice's posthumous third studio album Legends Never Die.
+"Hate the Other Side" is a song by American rapper Juice Wrld and American producer Marshmello featuring fellow American rapper Polo G and Australian rapper the Kid Laroi.
+It was released on July 10, 2020, as the ninth track from the former's posthumous third studio album Legends Never Die.

 Composition

 Marshmello handles the guitar-driven production, followed by, as noted by Billboard's Michael Saponara, a "four-lane highway" for Juice, his protégé the Kid Laroi, and Polo G to drift into the abyss.
 Built around Juice's heartbreaking chorus, he gets candid about the pain from "trying to balance the love for those closest to him and securing the bag".

 Visualizer

-In the visualizer, the artist David Garibaldi appears painting portraits of Juice Wrld, Marshmello, the Kid Laroi and Polo G. The visualizer was directed by Ricky Yee.
+In the visualizer, the artist David Garibaldi appears painting portraits of the artists.
+The visualizer was directed by Ricky Yee.

 Chart performance

-The song debuted and peaked at number ten on the Billboard Hot 100, being Juice Wrld's eighth and Marshmello's third top ten entry; it also became Polo G and Laroi's highest charting song.
+The song debuted and peaked at number ten on the Billboard Hot 100, being Juice Wrld's eighth and Marshmello's third top ten entry; it also became Polo G and Laroi's highest-charting song at the time.
 It also debuted and peaked at number 12 in Canada and number 15 in Australia.